TiVo/terraform-provider-splunk-itsi/docs/resources/entity_type.md

 ### Optional

 - `dashboard_drilldown` (Block Set) An array of dashboard drilldown objects.
 Each dashboard drilldown defines an internal or external resource you specify with a URL and parameters that map to one of an entity fields.
 The parameters are passed to the resource when you open the URL. (see [below for nested schema](#nestedblock--dashboard_drilldown))
 - `data_drilldown` (Block Set) An array of data drilldown objects.
 Each data drilldown defines filters for raw data associated with entities that belong to the entity type. (see [below for nested schema](#nestedblock--data_drilldown))
 - `description` (String) A description of the entity type.
-Defaults to ``.
-- `vital_metric` (Block Set) An array of vital metric objects.
+- `vital_metric` (Block Set) An set of vital metric objects.
 Vital metrics are statistical calculations based on SPL searches that represent the overall health of entities of that type. (see [below for nested schema](#nestedblock--vital_metric))

 ### Read-Only

-- `id` (String) The ID of this resource.
+- `id` (String) ID of the entity type.

 <a id="nestedblock--dashboard_drilldown"></a>
 ### Nested Schema for `dashboard_drilldown`

 Required:

-- `title` (String) Name of the dashboard.
+- `title` (String) The name of the dashboard.

 Optional:

 - `base_url` (String) An internal or external URL that points to the dashboard.
 This setting exists because for internal purposes, navigation suggestions are treated as dashboards.
 This setting is only required if is_splunk_dashboard is false.
 - `dashboard_id` (String) A unique identifier for the xml dashboard.
 - `dashboard_type` (String) The type of dashboard being added.
-This element is required.
-The following options are available: xml_dashboard - a Splunk XML dashboard.
-Any dashboards you add must be of this type. navigation_link - a navigation URL.
+The following options are available:
+* xml_dashboard - a Splunk XML dashboard.
+Any dashboards you add must be of this type.
+* navigation_link - a navigation URL.
 Should be used when base_url is specified.
-Defaults to `navigation_link`.
+Defaults to navigation_link.
-- `params` (Map of String) A set of parameters for the entity dashboard drilldown that provide a mapping of a URL parameter and its alias
+- `params` (Map of String) A set of parameters for the entity dashboard drilldown that provide a mapping of a URL parameter and its alias.

 <a id="nestedblock--data_drilldown"></a>